The Henry-Dunant-Museum is wheelchair accessible.

 The museum is currently undergoing extensive renovation.

-After the winter break, from 1 April 2023, we will be active with an event programme, mediation offers, and guided tours on request.
+Despite the reconstruction we are active with an event programme, mediation offers, and guided tours on request.

 * Free admission for children and youths from the cantons of AR and SG

-For school classes of all ages, the Henry Dunant Museum will offer a wide range of educational activities from April 2023, despite the renovations.
+For school classes of all ages, the Henry Dunant Museum offers a wide range of educational activities, despite the renovations.
 The guided tours and workshops can be booked via → kklick, the cultural education platform of Eastern Switzerland, using the links opposite.

 Guided tours for groups

-Despite the renovation, the museum will offer a wide range of guided tours and workshops for groups from April 2023.
+Despite the renovation, the museum offers a wide range of guided tours and workshops for groups.
 Whether as a club, company or family outing, for further education, as a journey back in time or for dealing with current social issues - we will be happy to advise you on the choice of a guided tour or a tailor-made workshop.
 All offers can be followed by an aperitif on request.

 Registration and further information: